 Poor vs the Poorer

 Perhaps a clue here though is the medium which we are discussing; the internet.
 Whilst PC literacy and social media are prevalent in Venezuela they largely remain the preserve of the middle class’ and widely unavailable to the poor.
-So was all of this spin and counter spin simply an ideological clash of Rich vs Poor?
+So was all of this spin and counter-spin simply an ideological clash of Rich vs Poor?
 Indeed, “The poor are poor because they are lazy” was a platitude I heard coming from the mouths of people who had never themselves actually experienced poverty.
-Most educated, middle class people I spoke to hated the government and in particular despised the “fool president” Maduro.
-I heard reminisces of how Venezuela had being the richest country in Latin America, how they had been able to travel the world and take shopping trips to Miami whereas now there currency was worthless; their country had moved backwards when the rest of the world was seemingly moving forwards.
+Most educated, middle-class people I spoke to hated the government and in particular despised the “fool president” Maduro.
+I heard reminisces of how Venezuela had been the richest country in Latin America, how they had been able to travel the world and take shopping trips to Miami whereas now there currency was worthless; their country had moved backward when the rest of the world was seemingly moving forwards.